-Let’s say you’re looking at a chart and you notice that the stochastic has formed a new low while price hasn’t.
+Let’s say you’re looking at a chart and you notice that the Stochastic has formed a new low while the price hasn’t.

 You may think that it’s time to buy because the indicator is showing oversold conditions and divergence has formed.However, selling pressure may remain strong and price continues to fall and make a new low.